Money is a sensitive topic for seniors

-Work with other family members to make sure everyone is on the same page and they understand that you’re looking out for your older adult’s best interests.
+Work with other family members to make sure everyone is on the same page and they understand that you’re only acting in your older adult’s best interests.

 2. Locate important documents

 This allows you to protect your older adult’s assets when they’re not able to take care of things themselves.

 Your older adult may be concerned that you’ll use these documents before you have to, so be sure to reassure them that you’ll only use the information in an emergency or when they’re not able to.

 Important documents typically include: